carlos-vargas-math/eigenvalue-collisions/README.md

 4. Run grid_search_summary.py and compute the eigenvalue collisions.

-5. Once these tracks and collisions have been calculated, indicate the steps that will be displayed in animation_tracks.py and run it.
+5. Once these tracks and collisions have been calculated, indicate the steps that will be displayed in animation_tracks_old.py and run it.

-*** animation_tracks.py was recently refactored (to produce animations with zooms around the collisions / draw the current bundle of eigenvalues), with some hardcoded step values.
-We will soon make it configurable and much more user-friendly.

 ### Several seeds